 Lake Elmo/Washington County • Vehicle permit needed

 Lake Elmo Park Reserve has more than 2,000 acres of lakes, ponds, wetlands, rolling hills, forests and prairies.
-There are 20 miles of hiking trails there, making it one of the best parks for hiking in the Cities.
+There are 20 miles of hiking trails there, making it one of the best parks for hiking and trail running in the Cities.
 Many of those trails are natural-surface, which makes it even better.

 What’s to Love about Lake Elmo Park Reserve